zasadnyy-inc/o-zasadnyy-com/app/_posts/2015-01-31-optimized-jekyll-site-with-grunt.markdown

     }
 }
 ```
 You can update dependencies with [amazing tool](https://www.npmjs.com/package/npm-check-updates).
-Simply install it `npm install -g npm-check-updates` and run `npm-check-updates -u`.
-This command will update all devDepencies to latest versions.
+Simply install `npm install -g npm-check-updates` and run it with `npm-check-updates -u`.
+This command will update all devDepencies to the latest versions.
 {:.h-tip}

-To install them just run
+To install them just run:

 ``` lineos:false
 npm install
 ```

 #### The Grunt task configuration
 Grunt allows us to define a couple of tasks and run them from the shell.
 They are defined in a Gruntfile.js.
-I have generated first Gruntfile with [Yeoman Generator](https://github.com/robwierzbowski/generator-jekyllrb), but then I edited to get the better result.
+I have generated first Gruntfile with [Yeoman Generator](https://github.com/robwierzbowski/generator-jekyllrb), but then I edited it to get the better result.
 So that it is what I got.

 ```js title:"Gruntfile.js"
 'use strict';